computationalmodelling/nbval/README.md

     py.test --ipynb my_notebook.ipynb

 for an specific notebook.
-If the output lines are going to be sanitized, an extra flag, `--sanitize_file` together with the path to a confguration file with regex expressions, must be passed, i.e.
+If the output lines are going to be sanitized, an extra flag, `--sanitize-file` together with the path to a confguration file with regex expressions, must be passed, i.e.

-    py.test --ipynb my_notebook.ipynb --sanitize_file path/to/my_sanitize_file
+    py.test --ipynb my_notebook.ipynb --sanitize-file path/to/my_sanitize_file

 where `my_sanitize_file` has the structure